 This is one in a series of posts where the content is provided by a guest who has graciously answered five questions about their experience as a Tolkien reader.
-I am very humbled that anyone volunteers to spend time in this busy world to answer questions for my blog, and so I give my sincerest thanks to Tim and the other participants for this.
+I am very humbled that anyone volunteers to spend time in this busy world to answer questions for my blog, and so I give my sincerest thanks to John and the other participants for this.

 To see the idea behind this project, check out this page

 I want to thank Donato Giancola for allowing me to use his stunning portrait of J.R.R Tolkien as the featured image for this project.
 If you would like to purchase print of this painting, they are available on his website!